Recycling Electric Car Batteries

 Partially driven up by high gasoline prices, more consumers are purchasing all-electric cars.
-In fact, electric car sales were up 8.6 percent last year.
+In fact, electric car sales were up an astounding 65 percent last year.
 As more and more people drive green cars, recycling the old batteries becomes an important factor.
 Lithium-ion batteries contain toxic materials and can even catch fire if they aren’t disposed of properly.

 Up until now, automakers have been pouring billions of dollars into new EV manufacturing but have been lagging behind on the recycling of EV battery packs.
 Traditional methods of breaking down old batteries is expensive.
 The process of pyrometallurgy involves burning old batteries in a furnace to retain their cobalt and nickel.
 Hydrometallurgy reclaims expensive metals in batteries by using chemistry, but in order to do so, the batteries have to be broken down into tiny bits.
 Both of these processes only recycle a small percentage of the precious metals in the batteries.